yuran1811/Scorie/README.md

 ### Todo

-- the note idx list cannot setDoc merge -> convert to addDoc and updateDoc
+- Not vital:
+  - Setting panel: config the max recent score records to show

 ### References